 The situation in the Gulf of Guinea is compounded by the lack of a coherent regional or international naval force, coupled with the fierce opposition by the littoral states of the Gulf of Guinea to any encroachment by foreign navies into their respective maritime boundaries, and their inability to offer comprehensive protection against the pirate threat within their own territorial waters (although, arguably, this is improving).
 Additionally, the prohibition on the use of foreign armed guards and the lack of prosecution of those responsible for kidnap contribute to favourable conditions in which pirates can prosper and are not disincentivised.
-Also in the region, there were reports of three attacks in Benin (crew kidnapped from two vessels) in the first quarter of 2020 and at least two further incidents in which crew were taken in the Gulf of Guinea.
-In response to the continued incidents in the Gulf of Guinea, BMP West Africa was launched in March 2020.7 A number of large shipping interests are becoming more vocal in their calls for action.
+In response to the continued incidents in the Gulf of Guinea, BMP West Africa was launched in March 2020.
+A number of large shipping interests are becoming more vocal in their calls for action.
 It is hoped this will prompt an improvement in the security situation.